What is Melatonin? – A Guide for Sleep and What You Should Know

 Health and Use

-According to Drugs.com, it is not a good idea to use melatonin without discussing with your doctor first if you have the following health issues:
+According to Drugs.com, taking melatonin supplements is not a good idea without discussing with your doctor first if you have the following health issues:

 • Diabetes